-The cloners here are the top-of-the-line with all the bells and whistles.
-Some might argue that cloning doesn’t have to be this complicated, but the products below will step up your growing game.
+This cloner is the top-of-the-line with all the bells and whistles.
+Some might argue that cloning doesn’t have to be this complicated, but it will step up your growing game.

 TurboKlone 24 ($145)

-The TurboKlone is our top choice for high-end cloners.
-The design is similar to the Clone King but it also has a cooling fan to help maintain a consistent temperature in the rooting chamber.
+Our top choice for high-end cloners has a similar design to the Clone King, but it also has a cooling fan to help maintain a consistent temperature in the rooting chamber.
 This helps keep the water cool, making it easier for clones to receive oxygen, which means faster rooting and healthier clones.

 It’s important to note that in order for this cooling process to work, the ambient air temperature must be cooler than the temperature of the water.
 The TurboKlone is also available in models with 28, 96, and 144 clone sites, covering both small- and large-scale growers.

-The culture can be preserved indefinitely and to start growing it, the grower can just give it a different set of nutrients to encourage root development.
+The plant cell culture can be preserved indefinitely.
+To start growing, just give it a different set of nutrients to encourage root development.

 There are numerous benefits to this cloning method.
 Tissue cultures are completely sterile, meaning you don’t have to worry about pests or diseases being transferred into your grow room.
 These cultures can also be stored for long periods of time, given they have the right environment, and they save space because you don’t need to keep a mother plant around.